swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Availability of Existential Type

-Namely, under the new rules, we propose that a compiler-generated existential be offered for:
+Namely, under the new rules, we propose that a compiler-generated existential be offered for protocols and protocol compositions no matter their requirements.
-1. a protocol, no matter its requirements;
-2. a protocol-with-protocol composition; and
-3. a protocol-with-class composition.

 ### Availability of Requirements